OmegaBlockchain/omegacoin/PHANTOM_MN_REMEDIATION_PLAN.md

 > intersect the DOWN sets, so a real-but-temporarily-unreachable node is never wrongly banned
 > (the conservative-bias rule).

+### Step 1 progress (2026-06-12)

+- **ICMP cross-check** of the 285 DOWN hosts: 71 `host_alive` (VPS up, MN port closed — textbook phantoms), 214 `no_icmp`.
+Subnet clustering: 152.67.0.0/16 (Oracle) = 187 of 285; a handful of /16s
+  cover the rest — consistent with bulk insider registration, not organic operators.
+- **Live partition cross-check** against the chain: all 285 committed phantoms are currently registered valid MNs (0 stale); none of the 5 reachable nodes are in the list; 285 + 5 = 290 exact.
+- **Heavier re-probe of the 214 `no_icmp` group** (5 attempts × 8 s handshake): **0 responded** —
+  all 214 confirmed unreachable.
+Recorded in `phantom_probe_evidence.tsv` (`reprobe = down_5x8s`).
+- **Remaining gap (downgraded):** all probes so far are from a SINGLE vantage point.
+Originally flagged as a hard prerequisite, but the architectural argument supersedes it:
+  - The probed address is each MN's on-chain `service`/`addr` (providertx.h) — the *single canonical address the whole network uses*.
+There is no alternate path; the probe is functionally identical to what every node and quorum member does.
+"Unreachable from the probe" ≈ "unreachable from the network," and a masternode the network cannot reach cannot serve quorums/ChainLocks/InstantSend — it is functionally useless regardless of whether the host is powered on.
+  - The only false-DOWN mode left is **asymmetric routing** (this host/AS route-broken to a node the rest of the internet reaches).
+With the quorum layer OFF and only 5 live MNs, even such a node contributes nothing today.
+  - **Self-correcting safety valve:** a PoSe-banned MN revives automatically via `ProUpServTx` → `Revive(nHeight)` (deterministicmns.cpp:927).
+A genuinely-operational false positive recovers with one transaction, no coordination required.
+  - **Conclusion:** a second independent vantage point is now *recommended belt-and-suspenders*, not a blocker.
+The exclusion list is justified on functional-uselessness grounds with a one-tx recovery.

 ### Quorum size reference (from `src/llmq/params.h`)

 | LLMQ type   | size | minSize | threshold |